FORTH-ICS-INSPIRE/artemis/README.md

 --expose: Exposes from the container the PORT ARTEMIS is running on (specified in `webapp.cfg`)
 -ti: Makes container interactive
--v src:dst: Creates a volume in dst path on the container that is a copy of src directory on host
+-v src:dst: Creates a volume in dst path on the container that is a copy of src directory on host -e name:value: Creates an environment variable on the container to set up the mode of the application.
 ```

 ### Known Issues